Shikhar5531/EGFR-Bioactivity-Prediction/README.md

 ## 🙏 Thank You

 Thanks for checking out the project!
-Hope it helps you get started with bioactivity modeling and cheminformatics.

-> _“The more we understand molecular features, the better we can steer drug discovery.”_